-Most olives are toxic when consumed raw, so they should undergo a maceration process to destroy the bitter substance they contain.
+Most olives are toxic when consumed raw, so they should undergo a cure and fermentation process to destroy the bitter substance they contain.

-Olives maceration process differs depending on the point of fruit ripening.
-If you plan to marinate green olives, this is done with water, oil, salt and caustic soda or lye.
+If you plan to cure green olives, this is done with water, oil, salt and caustic soda or lye.
 Caustic soda or lye is applied for green olives to lose their acidity.

-Upon completion of this process, they are deposited in oil or brine for maceration process can take place for some period of time.
+Upon completion of this process, they are deposited in oil or brine for cure process can take place for some period of time.

-If we want to macerate black olives, it is not necessary to apply bleach or caustic soda, since, because of his greater maturity, they are not acidic.
-To do so, they are deposited directly in brine (salty water) and oil and they are left to marinate.
+If we want to cure black olives, it is not necessary to apply bleach or caustic soda, since, because of his greater maturity, they are not acidic.
+To do so, they are deposited directly in brine (salty water) and oil and they are left to cure.

-After the maceration process to which they are subjected to, they are not only suitable for human consumption, but they also taste delicious. depending on the variety and type of dressing that they have been submitted to.
+After the cure process to which they are subjected to, they are not only suitable for human consumption, but they also taste delicious, depending on the variety and type of dressing that they have been submitted to.

-Green olives maceration require olives to be subjected to a basic substance as sodium hydroxide or lye, prior to dressing, to remove their acidity.
+How to cure green olives: Green olives cure require olives to be subjected to a basic substance as sodium hydroxide or lye, prior to dressing, to remove their acidity.